IslandViewPTA/islandview-pta-site/content/shop.md

 subtitle: Show your school spirit!
 image: "/uploads/Spiritwear-2.jpg"
 imageCredit: Photo by Christy Fisher
-imageLink: #
+imageLink:
 heading: Purchase Island View shirts, hats and other spirit wear!
-description: |-
-  The shop is OPEN!
-Click here to order your custom Island View shirts, sweatshirts, vests, hats, and more!
-On sale for a limited time only!

-  The Island View PTA uses funds raised to provide resources and activities for the Students and Staff of Island View Elementary.
+description: "The shop is CLOSED until Spring.
+Check back then to order your custom Island View shirts, sweatshirts, vests, hats, and more! \n\nThe Island View PTA uses funds raised to provide resources and activities for the Students and Staff of Island View Elementary."
 callToAction: true

 ---